SohamShinde160/microsoft-365-website-clone/README.md

 # Microsoft-365-website-clone
-Here is the full landing page clone of the website using html  &amp; css
+Here is the full landing page clone of the Microsoft Clone website using html  &amp; css

-Before using the code here is the full video ot the website
+Before using the code here is the full video of the website

 It's non-responsive .